glideroggan/dream/readme.md

 ## interval based tasks
 Would be nice to get a bit more things happening, if we could do like in the life cycle service, but for other things, like loan due payments coming in, then it would actually look like a real bank account
-- ✔️loan application sim
-- ✔️transaction simulation
 - create a simulation of card activation by letting the card go through the activation process
-  - ✔️change how products work first
-    We first need one product catalog on localstorage then we can start with having user_products, as they should be stored in there in the state they are in, and only activated once the state is in the final state
   - create a lifecycleService for cards
     - it should save the time of the last step
     - ✔️when active on the site, the simulation should run, start from main